Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Mapping the Commit-then-Prove Scheme to the Cryptographic Literature

-Constructions of commit-then-prove protocols in this work will thus follow a similar structure to those in \cite{clos02}, while replacing components so as to satisfy the additional requirements.
-Recall that in \cite{clos02} the commitment stage can be realized via any protocol that UC-realizes $\fcom$, the ideal commitment functionality, whereas each proof stage can be realized via any protocol that UC-realizes $\fzk$, the zero-knowledge functionality.
-In particular, the UC commitment and zero-knowledge protocols from \cite{CF01} work.
+Constructions of the commit-then-prove scheme in this work will thus follow a similar structure to those in \cite{clos02}, while replacing components so as to satisfy the additional requirements.
+Recall that in \cite{clos02} the commitment stage can be realized via any protocol that UC-realizes $\fcom$, the ideal commitment functionality, whereas each proof stage can be realized via any protocol that UC-realizes $\fzk$, the zero-knowledge proof functionality.
+In particular, the UC commitment protocols and zero-knowledge proofs from \cite{CF01} work.

-In the case of commit-then-prove protocols we use a similar strategy, except that here we replace $\fcom$ and $\fzk$ by their non-interactive variants $\fnicom$ and $\fnizk$ \citep[see, e.g.,][]{CSW22}, which provide the additional guarantee that the commit and prove stages are each realized via a single message.\footnote{The proof that the combination of a protocol that realizes $\fnicom$ and a protocol that realizes $\fnizk$ actually realizes $\fctp$ is the same as in \cite{clos02}.
+In the case of the commit-then-prove scheme, we use a similar strategy, except that here we replace $\fcom$ and $\fzk$ by their non-interactive variants $\fnicom$ and $\fnizk$ \citep[see, e.g.,][]{CSW22}, which provide the additional guarantee that the commit and prove stages are each realized via a single message.\footnote{The proof that the combination of a protocol that realizes $\fnicom$ and a protocol that realizes $\fnizk$ in fact realizes $\fctp$ is the same as in \cite{clos02}.
 In fact, the non-interactivity guarantees of $\fnicom$ and $\fnizk$ allow simplifying the proof considerably.
 We omit further details.}